kristopolous/timeline-heatmap/README.md

 <img width="2635" height="1139" alt="heatmap" src="https://github.com/user-attachments/assets/334fa540-fd23-4243-8fe2-7f379b284f6d" />

-# Make a zoomable pannable heatmap of your location history
+# Zoomable heatmap of your location history

 This tool turns your Google Location History into an interactive heatmap you can explore in the browser.